- Home

 Expert Insight: Switzerland is consistently ranking high in terms of quality of higher education.
 Learn how Switzerland balances excellence in education with practical and work-based learning and read why Switzerland is a popular study destination for students all over the world.

-Another of Switzerland’s top universities for natural sciences and engineering, the EPFL (École Polytechnique Fédérale de Lausanne) has campuses in Lausanne and other Swiss cities.The oldest university in Switzerland, the UBT has expanded over the centuries to become a major teaching and research centre.
+Another of Switzerland’s top universities for natural sciences and engineering, the EPFL (École Polytechnique Fédérale de Lausanne) has campuses in Lausanne and other Swiss cities.The oldest university in Switzerland, the University of Basel (Universität Basel) has expanded over the centuries to become a major teaching and research centre — it is the oldest university in the country, founded in 1460.
 Most people don’t even realise that, as well as being one of the best universities in Switzerland, ETH Zurich has also been the alma mater of an impressive 21 Nobel laureates – including Albert Einstein.

 Swiss universities require a secondary school diploma which is considered as equivalent to the Swiss Matura.
 Language competence in the language of study (German, French or English) is also required.
 For ETH Zurich students from non-EU countries have to sit for an entrance exam, and have to pay an application fee of CHF 150 (approx. USD 165 or EUR 155).
 For the University of Geneva, students are required to show competence in French, using either the DELF or DALF exams.